 This is a first course in analytic geometry and the theory and application of calculus.
 Selected topics include a review of functions, limits and continuity, the derivative, differentiation of algebraic and transcendental functions and their inverses, the Mean Value and Intermediate Value Theorems, extrema and graph sketching, area and the definite integral, anti-differentiation and the Fundamental Theorem of Calculus and integration of transcendental functions and their inverses.
 The graphing calculator will be used throughout the course.
 Students should ask the instructor which calculator will be used.
 This course partially satisfies the mathematics requirement of S.B.E.
 6A-10.030.

-Prerequisites: MAC 1114 and MAC 1140 with a grade of "C" or higher or sufficient score on placement test.
+Prerequisites: MAC 1114 and MAC 1140 or MAC 1147 with a grade of "C" or higher or sufficient score on placement test.

 Terms Offered: Fall, Spring, Summer

 Textbook information will be available online for each term's courses 45 days prior to the first day of classes for the term.